 Like most specialty practices, behavioral health EMRs depend on additional features, usually unavailable in general EMRs, to perform day to day tasks.
 For example, such practices need:

-It means it is often hard to find an EMR system specifically designed for mental health practice.
+It means it is often hard to find an electronic medical record system specifically designed for mental health practice.
 It is due to this reason that most mental health practitioners are slow adopters of such technology.
 Till 2015, only 61% of behavioral health practitioners had deployed an EMR system.
 Even now, though the numbers have improved, most practices prefer a standalone eprescribing module over an EMR.

 In this guide, we will discuss:

 There could be many reasons why a behavioral health medical practice is seeking EMR software.
 Here are the most common ones:

 Many trends are happening in electronic medical records for psychiatry and behavioral health software.
 Here are a few you should consider when selecting a product and vendor: